Symphonies

 Newspaper photograph courtesy of the Gloucestershire Echo

 I began my second Symphony whilst attending the University of East Anglia in Norwich, where I was studying for a PGCE in secondary music education.
 It was finally completed at home in Cheltenham.
 The Cheltenham Symphony (Symphony No.2) speaks of Cheltenham during the Second World War when it was bombed by the German air force.
 The black and white newspaper photograph that partly inspired the work (shown above) shows a lady whose home had just been destroyed by a random bomb.
 The theme of the symphony is 'triumph over adversity'.
 There are lighter moments, such as a sturdy braying donkey and a runaway (Toddington) train.
-The finale includes a brief quote from Holst who was born in Cheltenham and whose statue now stands near the Town Hall.
+The finale includes a brief quote from Gustav Holst who was born in Cheltenham and whose statue now stands proudly near the Town Hall.

 The final movement is dedicated -